Dyslexia SPELD Foundation

-Empowering parents and teachers to support their children’s literacy development and enhance their learning ability.
+The Dyslexia SPELD Foundation is empowering teachers and parents to support the literacy development of their children and enhance learning ability.

-Very few children (about 5%) will learn to read effortlessly, just by experimenting with the books they are surrounded by.
+Very few children (approximately 5%) will learn to read effortlessly.
 Parents have a crucial role in developing their child’s literacy skills.
-Children have the best opportunity to thrive in a home environment, where reading and writing are valued skills and where it is fun and write.
+Children have the best opportunity to thrive in a home environment, where reading and writing are valued skills and where it is fun to read and write.